zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Love is the absence of judgment."
+> "Integrity is the ability to stand by an idea."
 >
-> — Dalai Lama
+> — Ayn Rand
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch